-You'll have the option to complete either a 4-week or optional 40-week work placement (or a minimum of 30-weeks for 2017 entry) during the course, working in a professional environment alongside experienced programme-makers.
+You'll have the option to complete either a 4-week or optional 30-week (minimum) work placement during the course, working in a professional environment alongside experienced programme-makers.
 The placement provides you with the experience of how an organisation operates, as well as an opportunity to enhance your personal development and future employability.

 Year 3/4 (final year)

 - Dissertation: The dissertation provides you with the opportunity to develop and demonstrate your critical, analytical and research skills by conducting a significant piece of academic work.